How to Become a Sonographer

 5. Abdominal conditions

-Though the main focus of a sonographers’ job is to manage and operate imaging equipment, they are also responsible for:
+Though the main focus of a medical sonographers’ job is to manage and operate imaging equipment, they are also responsible for:

 1. Positioning a patient’s body for procedures